vutaplam/tasks/task3.md

-# Launch EC2 instance and attach to TG with LB
+# Write a terraform code to Launch EC2 instance and attach to TG with LB and security groups

 * Create Security Group
   *  open port 80